-- 1. In conformity with NRS 284.345, interpretations of that statute by the attorney general, and previous Board rulings, the number of sabbatical leaves granted for each succeeding academic year shall not exceed a number equal to two percent of the academic faculty in the current year.
+- In conformity with NRS 284.345, interpretations of that statute by the attorney general, and previous Board rulings, the number of sabbatical leaves granted for each succeeding academic year shall not exceed a number equal to two percent of the academic faculty in the current year.
 When applied to professional staff within the Desert Research Institute, the term "research faculty" shall replace the term "academic faculty."
 Those whose primary responsibility is administrative in nature are not eligible for sabbatical leave. - 2.
 Sabbatical leave allocations shall be prorated to the institutions, or other administrative units not a part of an institution, based upon the FTE "academic faculty" in that unit. - 3.
 Any academic faculty member, whose position is funded in whole from state sources, and who has served full-time on either a ten-month or twelve-month contract for six or more years, is eligible for sabbatical leave.
 Such faculty shall serve at least six additional years prior to eligibility for subsequent sabbatical leaves.
 Faculty holding the designation of Lecturer may be eligible for sabbatical leave, at the discretion of each institution.
 The term "full-time" means an appointment at 1.0 FTE for the contract year.
-Full-time faculty whose positions are funded in whole or in part from non-state sources may be eligible for sabbatical leave according to the terms of this policy only if the funds to support a sabbatical leave can be derived from the appropriate non-state funding source.
+Full-time faculty whose positions are funded in whole or in part from non-state sources may be eligible for sabbatical leave can be derived from the appropriate non-state funding source.
 The use of non-state funds for sabbatical leave must also be approved by the appointing authority.
 Part-time academic faculty (i.e. those having an FTE of at least .50 but less than 1.0 for the contract year) may be eligible for sabbatical leave at the discretion of the institution.
 In such cases, the leave and payment provided shall be at a time and amount pro-rated to reflect part-time status.